ethereum/go-ethereum/docs/_dapp/tracing.md

 results in the following, much shorter, [trace dump](https://gist.github.com/karalabe/d74a7cb33a70f2af75e7824fc772c5b4).

 ```
-$ curl -H "Content-Type: application/json" -d '{"id": 1, "method": "debug_traceTransaction", "params": ["0xfc9359e49278b7ba99f59edac0e3de49956e46e530a53c15aa71226b7aa92c6f", {"disableStack": true, "disableMemory": true, "disableStorage": true}]}' localhost:8545
+$ curl -H "Content-Type: application/json" -d '{"id": 1, "method": "debug_traceTransaction", "params": ["0xfc9359e49278b7ba99f59edac0e3de49956e46e530a53c15aa71226b7aa92c6f", {"disableStack": true, "disableStorage": true}]}' localhost:8545
 ```

 ### Limits of basic traces

 Although the raw opcode traces generated above are useful, having an individual log entry for every single opcode is too low level for most use cases, and will require developers to create additional tools to post-process the traces.
 Additionally, a full opcode trace can easily go into the hundreds of megabytes, making them very resource intensive to get out of the node and process externally.

-To avoid those issues, Geth supports running custom JavaScript tracers *within* the Ethereum node, hich have full access to the EVM stack, memory and contract storage.
-This means developers only have to gather the data they actually need, and do any processing **at** the data.
+To avoid those issues, Geth supports running custom JavaScript tracers *within* the Ethereum node, which have full access to the EVM stack, memory and contract storage.
+This means developers only have to gather the data they actually need, and do any processing at the source.

 ## Pruning